GoogleCloudPlatform/gke-istio-gce-demo/README.md

 ./teardown.sh
 ```

-NOTE - Keep an eye on quotas, the tear down script deletes resources it is
+NOTE: Keep an eye on quotas.
+The teardown script deletes resources of which it is aware but it is possible some resources were created in setup and not torn down.
-aware of but cannot account for all the resources generated during the setup of
-the infrastructure

 ## Relevant Material